joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/t8Hp8Cg.png)

-* **Click on "Systems," and in the settings to your right, we are going to click on "Prevent access to the command prompt."**
+* **Click on "System," and in the settings to your right, we are going to click on "Prevent access to the command prompt."**

 ![Alt Text](https://i.imgur.com/9XbDyYV.png)